Avery Brooks: Spenser: For Hire: Hawk

 In 1985, Brooks was cast in the role of Hawk on the ABC television detective series Spenser: For Hire, based on the mystery series published by Robert Parker.
 Hawk became a popular character, and after three seasons, Brooks in 1989 received his own, short-lived spinoff series, A Man Called Hawk.
-In landing the title role, Brooks became the fourth Black-American male actor in a starring role in a first-run television drama following Bill Cosby, who co-starred with Robert Culp in the NBC spy series I Spy from 1965 to 1968, Clarence Williams III, who starred as undercover police detective Linc Hayes in the iconic ABC "hippie" cop drama The Mod Squad from 1968 to 1973, and Philip Michael Thomas, who starred opposite Don Johnson in Miami Vice.

 Brooks said of his role as Hawk: "I never thought of myself as the sidekick...
 I've never been the side of anything.
 I just assumed that I was equal."

 Brooks returned to play Hawk in four Spenser television movies: Spenser: Ceremony, Spenser: Pale Kings and Princes, Spenser: The Judas Goat and Spenser: A Savage Place.

 Star Trek: Benjamin Sisko

 Brooks is best known for his role as Benjamin Sisko on the syndicated science-fiction television series Star Trek: Deep Space Nine which ran for seven seasons from 1993 to 1999.

 Brooks won the role of Commander Benjamin Sisko by beating 100 other actors from all racial backgrounds to become the first Black-American captain to lead a Star Trek series.
 Brooks also directed nine episodes of the series, including "Far Beyond the Stars", an episode focusing on racial injustice.

 Series producer Ronald D. Moore said of Brooks:

 Brooks was nominated for a Saturn Award and two NAACP Image Awards for the role.